-This Court should thus grant review.
-The government including the judiciary-has long been barred from interfering with church autonomy or imposing its own views of religiosity on religious organizations, and it is likely why the appellate court foresaw its decision would have "constitutional implications" and be "of crucial importance to religiously affiliated nonprofit organizations throughout the state, to employees of such organizations, and to the [State]."
+This Court should thus reverse and render judgment for the Bureau and its charities.
+The government-including the judiciary-has long been barred from interfering with church autonomy or imposing its own views of religiosity on religious organizations, and it is likely why the appellate court foresaw its decision would have "constitutional implications" and be "of crucial importance to religiously affiliated nonprofit organizations throughout the state, to employees of such organizations, and to the [State]."
 App.046.